preemptive/dotfuscator-pro-samples/MauiSample_App/MauiSample_App/README.md

+## About RRE-1211 Tickect

+Description
+The MAUI Sample App is missing from our GitHub repository: [https://github.com/preemptive/dotfuscator-pro-samples/tree/master/MauiApp1 ] This was previously available, but the link now yields a 404 error.

 ## MAUI App Sample - Homepage to TabbedPage

 This is a sample .NET MAUI application that demonstrates basic navigation from a homepage to a `TabbedPage`.
 The `TabbedPage` contains three tabs, each displaying different content.
 This sample is intended to provide a starting point for developers building mobile applications with .NET MAUI.